Millions May Be Eligible to Refinance Their Student Debt and Don’t Know ItMay 23, 2017

 Refinancing your student loans ultimately has to make sense for you, but determining your options begins with finding out if you’re eligible to consolidate and refinance.

-There is no shortage of reasons to consider refinancing your student loans, especially if you’re already doing well financially.
-When you refinance, you could enjoy:
+There is no shortage of benefits to refinancing student loans, especially if you’re already doing well financially.
+When you refinance your student loans, you could enjoy:

 - The convenience of a single, consolidated loan payment